iusamaashraf/dart-algorithms/README.md

 # Learn Dart
-This repository contains Cheatsheet, Data Structures, Algorithms, Coding Challenges, and other resources to learn Dart Programming Language.
+This repository (In Progress) contains Cheatsheet, Data Structures, Algorithms, Coding Challenges, and other resources to learn Dart Programming Language.

 ## Contribution
 Any contribution is highly appreciated.
 As this repository is in its start phase we need more and more Dart/Flutter Developers to contribute to this repository.